 The Online Journal of African Pentecostal Christianity exists to advance the cause of Christ in Africa through theological reflection on Pentecostal thought and practice.

 PneumAfrica Journal is a blind, peer-reviewed journal published annually.
 We publish articles in the disciplines of theology, missions, leadership, and education relating to African Pentecostalism.
-PneumAfrica Journal serves as the official journal of the Association of Pentecostal Theological Education in Africa (APTEA).
+PneumAfrica Journal serves as the official journal of the Association for Pentecostal Theological Education in Africa (APTEA).
 Although one of the primary goals of PneumAfrica Journal is to provide a platform for emerging African scholars reflecting on Pentecostal doctrine and practice, we also invite others whose research sheds light on this rapidly expanding and ever-changing movement.

 Managing Editor and Chair of the Commission for Scholarly Research and Writing